Viren-Kevat/Weather_Prediction/README.md

 - After predictions are made, data visualizations such as accuracy scores and confusion matrices are displayed, providing clear insights into the model's performance and reliability. 📈

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. 📜

 ## Acknowledgments

 - Special thanks to [World Weather Online](https://www.worldweatheronline.com/) for providing the weather API used in this project. 🌍